 Photos from World Water Week 2018 and previous years are available on our Flickr page.
 Photos from World Water Week 2019 will be available here as soon as we have them.

 Photos can be downloaded and shared with credit to the photographers.
 High level panels, seminars, workshops, award ceremonies and social events as well as general water pictures are offered free of charge and without restriction, for non-commercial, editorial use.

 How to credit

-Photographs may be republished with credit given to the Stockholm International Water Institute (SIWI).
+Photographs may be republished with credit given to the Stockholm International Water Institute (SIWI) and to the photographer.